StevenLambion/SwiftDuxNavigation/README.md

 [![Swift Version][swift-image]][swift-url]
 ![Platform Versions][ios-image]

 SwiftDux Navigation implements deep-link routing for SwiftUI applications.
 It's currently in an early development stage.

-The library's goal is to take responsibility of the underlying navigational work of an application, so a developer can put more focus on higher-level needs.
+## Purpose
+The purpose of this library is focused on the underlying navigational work of an application.
+In the same way that SwiftUI views represent the application's current state, it does the same for the navigation.
+The library handles this by utilizing a single navigational state object.
+This state is updated through a reducer function.
+The changes from the navigational state are then propagated throughout the SwiftUI view hierarchy.

+It also provide a small set of primitive navigational views out-of-the-box, but it should not be seen as a UI library.
+To reduce opinionated UI decisions, it intentionally leaves out platform-specific functionality that may require extra intervention to implement.
+For example, displaying a right chevron in a navigable list on iOS.
+Rather than adding extra logic to the `RouteLink` view, it's better for the app developer to implement it the way they see fit.
+In terms of extensibility, the library should provide everything needed to create new navigational views that it may lack.

 ## Features
 - Route style navigation.